Session Service

 session logout

-The session logout command enables you to logs out from the user session defined by the given token.
+The session logout command enables you to log out from the user session defined by the token.

 ctm session logout <token>

-Where <token> is the token obtained by the session login request.
+where <token> is the token from the session login request.

 Copy